How to Sell a House By Owner in Tennessee

 Cons of selling a house by owner

-• Unless the seller already has a buyer lined up, FSBO listings can take longer to sell.
-For example, Carter says she’s seen statistics that more than 90% of Tennessee owners who try to sell their house themselves eventually list with a real estate agent.
+- You might have to wait longer to sell unless there’s already a buyer lined up.
+Carter says she’s seen statistics that more than 90% of Tennessee owners who try to sell their house themselves eventually list with a real estate agent.

 Steps to sell a house by owner